conorriches/website/content/blog/pcbees.md

 ![Bee Bollards can be found in Manchester](../images/bees/bollard.jpg)

-It's a (slightly rose-tinted) nod back to the industrial revolution when Manchester was full of textile mills and a hive of industreous activity.
-It still is industreous, but the mills are mostly now trendy flats (or the hackerspace) and the industreous activity is usually over a latte or foosball table.
+It's a (slightly rose-tinted) nod back to the industrial revolution when Manchester was full of textile mills and a hive of industrious activity.
+It still is industrious, but the mills are mostly now trendy flats (or the hackerspace) and the industrious activity is usually over a latte or foosball table.

 The bee emblem can be found all over the city, and it may well have been the *inexplicable* appearance of a bee-emblazoned bollard in the space that gave me the idea that we should do something around the worker bee.
-It represented making, working hard, being industeous, creative and coming together (while nicely ignoring the less savoury aspects of industrialisation such as working conditions).
+It represented making, working hard, being industrious, creative and coming together (while nicely ignoring the less savoury aspects of industrialisation such as working conditions).

  As quickly as the bollard appeared it disappeared, but the idea stayed.